cuiyongbo/hello-world/my_wiki/languages/english_notes_9.rst

 | Definition: an external form, appearance, or manner of presentation, typically concealing the true nature of something.
 | Usage: he visited in the guise of an inspector.
 | Usage: telemarketing and selling under the guise of market research.
+|
+| belittle  (also be little)
+| Definition: make (sb or sth) seem unimportant.
+| Usage: She felt belittled.
+|
+| play down
+| Definition: If you play down something, you try to make people believe that it is  not particularly important.
+| Antonyms: downplay; underpaly.
+| Antonyms: play up; highlight; stress.
+| Usage: He plays down rumors that he aims to become a Labour MP.
+| Usage: We often underplay the skills we have.
+| Usage: The problem of alcoholism was, and still is, often underplayed.
+| Usage: The government and the press are trying to downplay the violence which broke out yesterday.
+|
+| understatement
+| Definition: the presentation of something as being smaller, worse, or less important than it actually is.
+| Antonyms: overstatement; exaggeration.
+| Usage: to say I am delighted is an understatement.
+|
+| underestimate
+| Definition: If you underestimate something, you do not realize how large or great it is or will be.
+| Usage: Never underestimate what you can learn from a group of like-minded people.
+| Definition: If you underestimate someone, you do not realize what they are capable of doing.
+| Usage: I think a lot of people still underestimate him.

 .. figure:: images/embroidery.jpg